 Body authority means that a person has the right to decide what happens to their body without the influence or coercion of others.
-Especially early childhood children should be introduced to the concept of body authority and body autonomy from the age of 3 or 4 years.
-This helps children to become more aware of their bodily autonomy, respect their own and others ' limits, protect themselves from sexual abuse or assault, and disclose incidents involving deviant behaviour that may occur to them.
+Early childhood children should be introduced to the concept of body authority and body autonomy from the age of 3 or 4 years.
+This helps children to become more aware of their bodily autonomy, respect their own and others ' limits, protect themselves from sexual abuse or assault, and disclose incidents involving deviant behavior that may occur to them.

 What does it look like?
 Check out the following information about the importance of recognizing body authority in children.

 Introducing and using anatomical names for the genital organs is very important for children's health, safety, and self-esteem purposes.
 This helps them understand their organs and hopes that children can communicate clearly without the confusion of describing their anatomy.